Introduction

 Composition of an Iron Nail

-Iron nails are composed of tiny particles known as atoms, which are the building blocks of matter.
-Atoms are made up of three types of particles: protons, neutrons, and electrons.
-Protons and neutrons are found in the nucleus of the atom, while electrons orbit the nucleus.
+Iron nails are actually composed of minuscule particles known as atoms, which serve as the building blocks of all matter.
+These atoms consist of three distinct particles: protons, neutrons, and electrons.
+While protons and neutrons reside within the nucleus of the atom, electrons gracefully orbit around it.

-Iron nails are made up of iron atoms, which have 26 protons and 26 electrons.
-These atoms are arranged in a crystalline structure, which gives the iron nail its strength and durability.
-The atoms are held together by strong metallic bonds, which allow the iron nail to withstand stress and strain.
+More significantly, iron nails are constructed using iron atoms, each containing precisely 26 protons and 26 electrons.
+These atoms arrange themselves in a crystalline structure, thereby granting the iron nail its remarkable strength and durability.
+This arrangement is bound by robust metallic bonds, enabling the iron nail to withstand tremendous stress and strain.

 Physical Properties